pm4js/pm4js-core/DOCS.md

 * **deviationsRecord**: dictionary that associates to each type of deviation the list of indexes of the cases for which the deviation happen.
 * **totalTraces**: total number of traces of the event log.
 * **fitTraces**: number of traces of the event log which are fit according to the log skeleton model.

+## Evaluation

+### Replay Fitness of Petri nets

+here talk about the replay fitness.

+### ETConformance precision of Petri nets

+here talk about the precision.

+### Generalization of Petri nets

+here talk about the generalization.

+### Simplicity of Petri nets

+here talk about the simplicity.

 ## Filtering